docelic/amber-introduction/README.md

 Please ignore these temporary problems until they are solved.

 Amber by default uses a feature called "port reuse" available in newer Linux kernels.
 If you get an error "setsockopt: Protocol not available", it means your kernel does not have it.
 Please edit `config/environments/development.yml` and set "port_reuse" to false.

+# Building the App

+Sometimes building the App will fail on the C level because of missing header files or libraries.
+Crystal won't print the actual C error, but will report that the compilation has failed and will print the line that caused it.

+The best way to see the actual error from there is to copy-paste the command reported and run it manually in the terminal.
+The error will be shown and from there the cause will be determined easily.

 # REPL